nonplayer/hammercrawl/hc_core_player_3_rules.md

 * If you are attacking to cause damage, then your damage is halved, rounded down.
 * If your opponent is armed, your attack roll receives a Bane, unless it is a Tactical Attack.

 Even if you are wielding actual weapons, you can still make use of your off-hand and your feet as extra weapons when applying your Attack Dice.

-Note that holding a shield and/or a missile weapon counts as being armed.
+This is most useful as a descriptive coloring of Tactical Attacks (give them a good kick to knock them down, etc).

 ### After Combat

+TBD

 #### Loot Time!